pagutierreza/Applied-Data-Science-Capstone/README.md

 # Applied-Data-Science-Capstone
-Repository used to host all the code neede for the course capstone.
+Repository used to host all the code needed for the course capstone.